Why ted talk criticism

 20 Best TED Talks To Change Your Perspective

 But for Jac den Houting, it was the best thing that ever happened to her.Psychologist Barry Schwartz takes aim at a central tenet of western societies: freedom of choice.
-Why can't so many of us shake feelings that our ideas and skills aren't worthy of others' attention?
+Elizabeth Cox describes the psychology behind the imposter .

 Meet Your Inner Critic (And Tell It to Pipe Down)

+Stacy Sims, PhD, is an Environmental Exercise Physiologist and .Why do some people struggle more than others to keep off the pounds?
 Social psychologist Emily Balcetis shows research that addresses one of the many factors: our vision.
 TEDxChristchurch.In life, one of the most wonderful, albeit terrifying, facts is that there is no script outlining what will happen.
-Historically, sports nutrition studies were conducted on men and the results assumed to be the same for women.
 What if getting feedback wasn't a source of fear, but joy?
 In this personal talk, speaker/author Joe Hirsch makes a passionate case for sharing feedforward, a new view of human potential.